Kerry Senior Hurling Championship

 The Kerry Senior Hurling Championship (known for sponsorship reasons as Garvey's SuperValu Senior Hurling Championship) is an annual hurling competition organised by the Kerry County Board of the Gaelic Athletic Association since 1889 for the top hurling teams in the county of Kerry in Ireland.

 The series of games are played during the summer months, with the county final currently being played in Austin Stack Park in August.
 Initially played a knock-out competition, the championship currently uses a double elimination format whereby each team is guaranteed at least two games.
-The 2020 championship reverted to a straight knock-out format due to the Covid-19 pandemic.
+The 2020 championship reverted to a straight knock-out format due to the COVID-19 pandemic.

 The Kerry County Championship is an integral part of the wider Munster Intermediate Club Hurling Championship.
 The winners of the Kerry county final join the intermediate champions of the other five counties to contest the provincial championship.

 The title has been won at least once by 21 different teams.
 The all-time record-holders are Kilmoyley who have won 26 titles.

-Causeway are the current title-holders after defeating Ballyduff by 2-15 to 0-16 in the 2022 championship final played at Austin Stack Park in Tralee.
+Abbeydorney are the current title-holders after defeating Ballyduff by 1–17 to 1–10 in the 2024 championship final played at Austin Stack Park in Tralee.

 History

 Beginnings

 The inaugural championship took place in 1889 with just five clubs entering.
 These were Abbeydorney, Ballyduff, Kenmare, Kilgarvan and Kilmoyley.
-The very first championship match was held on 10 March 1889 when Abbeydorney beat Ballyduff by 1-1 to 0-1.
+The very first championship match was held on 10 March 1889 when Abbeydorney beat Ballyduff by 1–1 to 0–1.
 Walkovers and delays were regular occurrences in the early years of the championship, while no records exist for some championship finals.
 More clubs fielded teams as the years went on, with the championships of 1905 and 1913 being held on a league basis.

 The championship suffered severe disruption between 1920 and 1924 due to the War of Independence and subsequent Civil War.
 Several championships were abandoned midway through, while the championships of 1921 and 1923 were cancelled.
 The last championship which failed to be completed was in 1935.